 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-LINPACK_BENCH_BACKSLASH, a MATLAB program which measures the time taken by LINPACK to solve a particular linear system, and uses MATLAB's builtin "backslash" operator to do the solving.
+linpack_bench_backslash, a MATLAB code which measures the time taken by LINPACK to solve a particular linear system, and uses MATLAB's builtin "backslash" operator to do the solving.

-MEMORY_TEST, a MATLAB program which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.
+memory_test, a MATLAB code which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.

-MXM, a MATLAB program which sets up a matrix multiplication problem A=B*C of arbitrary size, and compares the time required for IJK, IKJ, JIK, JKI, KIJ and KJI orderings of the loops.
+mxm, a MATLAB code which sets up a matrix multiplication problem A=B*C of arbitrary size, and compares the time required for IJK, IKJ, JIK, JKI, KIJ and KJI orderings of the loops.

-TIMER, a MATLAB library which demonstrates how to measure CPU time or elapsed time.
+timer_test, a MATLAB code which demonstrates how to measure CPU time or elapsed time.